 This time, I tried a rough base for the painting and changed the layer to which the base was applied, which made it possible to use colors that could not be used before.
 In particular, the large monkey painting is made by pasting Dongoros on the panel and plastering it.
 I think I was able to handle more complex colors by putting the paint on top of that rough surface.

 "Everything has a spirit," the artist attributes ideas and thoughts to the most primitive materials, allowing each material to reveal its unique life force.
 The physical unity between the artist's hands and materials enable the work to be born, exhibiting the energy of eternal life that reaches for the viewer's heart.

 Extracted from the texts of Ting Ju Shao, Ceramic artist, featured writer on ceramic art, curator of the 2018 Taiwan International Ceramic Biennale

-Born in 1980 in Shiga Prefecture, Japan
+Born in Shiga Prefecture, Japan

 Lives and works in Awaji Island, Hyogo Prefecture, Japan

 Make no mistake: despite the name, Otani Workshop (born in 1980 in Shiga Prefecture, Japan) does not refer to a collective of artists, but to a singular, an eminently singular sculptor who has become the leading representative of Japanese ceramics.
 Silent and literally bulging heads, figures with their arms raised like praying figures, monumental middle fingers extended upwards, anthropomorphic vases, children, animals, soils, bronzes: Otani Workshop’s bestiary is a world in itself, a world in which dreams and tales converge as well as fantasies and daydreams, a world in which the queenly imagination and the kingly gesture triumph, in which forces and forms meet.